 In Honor of Sadie & Brownie

-Our network of awesome volunteers make sure dispensers are stocked with bags and that they are in working order.
+Our network of awesome volunteers make sure dispensers are in good shape and stocked with bags.
 We are grateful for our volunteers’ dedication to help keep our waters and public places clean.

 We have 15 volunteers that help our program run!
 If you are interested in hearing when we have volunteer opportunities for this program, fill out our volunteer interest form.